 Additionally, the emotional effects of a truck accident can be compensated with non-economic damages.
 It is not uncommon for plaintiffs to undergo mental health treatment following an accident or to lose some quality of life.
 Fortunately, a dedicated truck accident lawyer in Bay Shore could help claimants pursue appropriate compensation.

-The Statute of Limitations in Bay Shore
+What is the Statute of Limitations in Bay Shore?

 New York Civ.
 Prac.
 Law & Rules §214 states that regardless of how severe a plaintiff’s injuries may be, they have only three years from the date of the accident to pursue damages.
 If the claim is not filed within the statute of limitations, the injured claimant may be ineligible to recover compensation from the responsible party.
 For this reason, it is advisable to retain an experienced tractor-trailer collision attorney as soon as possible.